trustgraph-ai/trustgraph/README.md

 tg-load-text <document.txt>
 ```

-## GraphRAG Queries
+## Graph RAG Queries

-Once the knowledge graph and embeddings have been built or a knowledge core has been loaded, RAG queries are launched with a single line:
+Once the knowledge graph and embeddings have been built or a cognitive core has been loaded, RAG queries are launched with a single line:

 ```
 tg-invoke-graph-rag -q "What are the top 3 takeaways from the document?"